ShetlandJ/AndroidToDoList/README.md

 This was a project that I undertook as part of my development through CodeClan, Scotland's Digital Skills academy.
 I chose the project from an array of options as I am a fan of gameification, and immediately had the idea to create a to-do list that allows you to level up as you complete your tasks.

+The challenge was assigned on a Thursday afternoon and the code hand in was the following Wednesday, and it was the first full fledged app that I created.

 Here is the spec:

 ## To-Do List